RetroDECK/ES-DE/INSTALL-DEV.md

 This renderer is generally only needed on the Raspberry Pi and the desktop OpenGL renderer should otherwise be used.

-By default ES-DE will install under /usr on Linux, /usr/pkg on NetBSD and /usr/local on FreeBSD and OpenBSD although this can be changed by setting the `CMAKE_INSTALL_PREFIX` variable.
+By default ES-DE will install under /usr on Linux and /usr/local on FreeBSD although this can be changed by setting the `CMAKE_INSTALL_PREFIX` variable.

 The following example will build the application for installtion under /opt: